letsdodevelopment/tlscerts/README.md

 }
 ```

+## Step: 03

-## Patch this Secret using patch file
+Patch this Secret using patch file (patch-secret.yaml) inside the deployment hello-app

+`oc patch deployment hello-app --patch-file patch-secret.yaml`

 Few things I learnt

 - default path for the certificate (httpd) is /etc/httpd/tls/ and default certificate and keys are named as localhost.crt and localhost.key
 - You can change this, but I'm not there yet
 - review patch file especially volumes.secret.items.
-The path is where we define the name of the certificate and key.
+The 'path' is where we define the name of the certificate and key.

-oc patch deployment hello-app --patch-file patch-secret.yaml

 ### Test the right certificate is installed